By Louise Palmer-Masterton, Stem & Glory

 - The only truly sustainable, circular solution for packaging is to use products that are made from 100% recycled post-consumer waste, which are then endlessly recycled.
 To recycle the extra metals you can not reuse, you might want to consider getting help form your local scrap metal pickup service.

 - Compostable is not the answer to the issue of single use, as compostable containers are widely made from virgin materials.

-- Of course, responsible use of recycled plastic products requires education, and we need to invest energy into just that.
+- Of course, responsible use of recycled plastic or rubber products requires education, and we need plastic and rubber or tyre shredding machines.

 Never underestimate the contribution that an individual or individual business can play.
 By changing ourselves we also generate spirals of positive influence!
 The more you make changes and tell others, the more people you will influence for good.

 Louise Palmer-Masterton is founder of multiple award-winning restaurants Stem & Glory; hip and trendy but accessible plant-based restaurants, serving delicious gourmet vegan food from locally sourced ingredients, 100% made on site.
 Stem & Glory also offers click-and-collect and local delivery in London and Cambridge. www.stemandglory.uk